greendoglab/greendoglab.com/src/content/home/why.md

 Communication and Reporting!
 Read about our [approach](/page/approach/).

 And we love what we do!
-{: .title--specia-why}
+{: .title-specia-why}